-Dominican Republic´s residential property market is growing considerably, thanks to the continued robust growth of the tourism sector and the rise of luxury international and boutique hotels across the country.
-In 2014, stay-over tourists rose by 9.6% to around 5.14 million from a year earlier.
+The Dominican Republic’s residential property market is growing fast, thanks to robust tourism growth and the arrival of luxury international and boutique hotels.
+In 2015, stay-over tourists rose by 8.9% to around 5.6 million, following an average annual growth of 5.2% from 2010 to 2014.

-In Santo Domingo, the country´s capital, luxury developments have been increasing, especially along the coastal areas, making it the center of high-end residential properties.
+In Santo Domingo, the country’s capital and largest city, the average price of a two- or three-bedroom house in the city center stands at around US$150,000.
+In recent years, luxury developments have been increasing along the coastal areas, making it the centre of high-end residential properties.
 Luxury beach villas in or near the capital city are priced as high as US$7 million.

-In the Cabarete area, the price of an oceanfront condominium in a central location starts at about US$120,000, while a similar condo in a hotel-style development is priced from around US$250,000, according to Sandy Parekh of Remax Coral Bay Realty.
+In the Cabarete area, the price of an oceanfront condominium in a central location starts at about US$120,000, while a similar condo in a hotel-style development is priced from around US$250,000, according to Parekh.

-Though Dominican Republic has its own currency, the peso, most real estate listings and transactions are quoted in U.S. dollars.
+Though the Dominican Republic has its own currency, the peso, most real estate listings and transactions, especially of high-end properties, are quoted in U.S. dollars.

 The Dominican Republic has been the top vacation destination in the Caribbean since 2005, by a considerable margin, according to the World Bank.

-The tourism sector continues to grow strongly, amidst robust economic growth.
-From January to May 2015, the total number of tourist arrivals in the Dominican Republic rose by 6.8% to 2,378,348 persons from the same period last year, according to the Caribbean Tourism Organization.
-The majority of these tourists came from the United States, Canada, France and Germany.
+Tourism continues to grow strongly.
+From January to September 2016, the total number of stay-over arrivals in the Dominican Republic rose by 7.1% to 4,524,261 persons from the same period last year, according to the Caribbean Tourism Organization.
+Most tourists came from the United States, Canada, South America, France, Germany and other Caribbean nations.

-The government aims to attract about 10 million visitors every year by 2023.
+The government aims to attract about 10 million visitors a year by 2023.

 The Dominican Republic’s tourist developments are concentrated in the eastern and northern regions.
 Southern areas such as Barahona and Pedernales are less developed and less visited, but there have been efforts to promote them as eco-tourism destinations.